Narelda Jacobs: Career

 After graduation, Jacobs began her career at GWN in Bunbury.
 She joined Ten News in Perth in 2000, eventually becoming their court reporter, and also filling in as weather presenter over summer.
 In 2008, Network Ten announced that production of their Perth news bulletin would return to Perth from Sydney, and selected Jacobs as the new presenter.

-Jacobs is the first Aboriginal, and first openly lesbian newsreader in Western Australia.
-She publicly supported a "Yes" vote in the 2017 Australian Marriage Law Postal Survey.
+Jacobs is an Aboriginal, as well as a lesbian, newsreader in Western Australia.
+She advertised her case for answering "Yes" to the question in the 2017 Australian Marriage Law Postal Survey.

 In March 2019, Jacobs co-hosted SBS's broadcast of the Sydney Gay and Lesbian Mardi Gras.
 She co-hosted again in 2020 and 2021.

 On 13 January 2020 Jacobs relocated to Sydney, after 20 years at 10 News First Perth, to join the Studio 10 morning talk show as a panellist.
-However, later in 2020, Jacobs returned to read the Perth edition of 10 News First while juggling with working on Studio 10 following the network-wide cost cutting that saw the bulletin move back to Sydney.
+However, later in 2020, Jacobs returned to read the Perth edition of 10 News First while juggling with working on Studio 10, following the network-wide cost cutting that saw the bulletin move back to Sydney.

-In 2020 and 2021, Jacobs co-hosted the Sunrise Ceremony on 26 January with John Paul Janke.
+In 2020 and 2021, Jacobs co-hosted the Sunrise Ceremony on 26 January (Australia Day) with John Paul Janke.
 The event was simulcast on NITV, SBS and Channel 10.

+In late 2022, it was announced that Jacobs was set to host an all new news bulletin, 10 News First: Midday.
+She began hosting duties on Monday, January 9 2023.
+The program follows Jacobs' other hosting position, Studio 10, and airs from 12:00pm to 1:00pm.

+In 2023, she presented an episode of Compass, called "Come Together".

+In February 2024, Jacobs appeared with Pasifika New Zealander drag artist Kween Kong on Fran Kelly's podcast Yours Queerly.
+She said that she had long been an admirer of the star of RuPaul's Drag Race Down Under.

+Jacobs has also appeared on The Project, Insiders, Q+A, and The Drum.
+She also works as a moderator and speaker.
+She appeared in the TV documentary The Dark Emu Story, and has also had roles in Australian drama series, including Safe Home and Total Control.
+She co-hosted the podcast 456 Club.

+Honours

+In the 2023 King's Birthday Honours, Jacobs was awarded the Medal of the Order of Australia for "service to the media, and to the community".

 Other roles

 In November 2021 Jacobs was appointed to the inaugural National Indigenous Advisory Group of Football Australia.
 The group aims at supporting and increasing Aboriginal and Torres Strait Islander participation in soccer.
+She was a Legacy '23 Ambassador for the 2023 FIFA Women's World Cup.

+Jacobs is an ambassador of the Pinnacle Foundation, Australian Literacy and Numeracy Foundation, Motor Neurone Disease Association WA, WA Aboriginal Leadership Institute, and Deadly Science, and was a Rainbow Champion for World Pride Sydney in 2023.